 Discretionary spending is money formally approved by the President and voted on by Congress during the appropriations process each year.
 Generally, a majority of the discretionary spending is budgeted towards national defense.
 The rest of discretionary spending is budgeted to other federal agency programs ranging from transportation, education, housing, social service programs, as well as science and environmental organizations.

 An additional type of spending that impacts federal spending is supplemental appropriations, also referred to as supplemental spending.
 In 2020, the U.S. Congress passed four supplemental appropriations laws for the federal government to use in relief efforts, to aid the nation’s recovery from the coronavirus disease 2019 (COVID-19).
-These four supplemental appropriations laws, including the Coronavirus Aid, Relief, and Economic Security (CARES) Act, totaled $2.58 trillion for use by federal agencies.
 You can take an in-depth look at those supplemental appropriation laws in the COVID-19 funding analysis.

 It is important to note that these projections do not include the possible impacts the COVID-19 pandemic may have on the Social Security and Medicare programs.

 When you are done here, we encourage you to explore trends in government spending over the past five years.

 This visualization was created using the Monthly Treasury Statement (MTS) as the data source for federal government spending of the United States.
 Some categories from the MTS have been renamed in order to be more easily understood.

 The Social Security and Medicare Boards of Trustees publish their Annual Report each year for the prior Fiscal Year.
 For example, the 2021 Annual Report contains financial information for the 2020 Fiscal Year.